wanghaisheng/tiktoka-studio-uploader/README.md

 ![Tiktoka Uploader GUI](https://raw.githubusercontent.com/wanghaisheng/youtube-auto-upload/master/assets/autovideopublisher_cCU22EfevT.png)

-A cross platform GUI is developing.
+A cross platform GUI is being developed.

-in the future i plan to add more features like invisible watermark to protect your copyright from being theft  and cross platform publish that you may post videos not only on youtube.
+In the future I plan to add more features like invisible watermark to protect your copyright from theft and cross platform publish that you may post videos not only on Youtube.

 ## video demo